SAP-archive/teched2021-DAT160/exercises/ex2/README.md

    <br> Password: `Welcome01`<br>
    <br>to get to the SAP Data Warehouse Cloud Home Screen.

-## Exercise 2.2 - Build a consolidated SAP Data Warehouse Cloud model
+## Exercise 2.2 - Integrate different Data Streams via building a comprehensive Data Flow in SAP Data Warehouse Cloud

 3. Now, you should see the Home Screen of SAP Data Warehouse Cloud.
 Just click on the highlighted icon to get to your associated SAP Data Warehouse Cloud Space<br>
 <br>![](./images/ex2_1.png)<br>